XY_Offset

 4. If you are not satisfied with the found fit continue with "Find continue" from the menu.

-5. Or select via the menu an image preparation method and blob detection method, and tweak them.
+5. Or select via the menu an image preparation method and nozzle detection method, and tweak them.

 6. Move the extruder (T0) to the center of the display (haircross)